asyncapi/generator/docs/index.md

   D --> K[Anything else]
   ```
 **`params`** are template-specific options passed to the `asyncapi generate fromTemplate` CLI command to customize the generated output.

+> **Remember:**
+If your primary goal is to generate models from an AsyncAPI document, it is recommended to use the [Modelina library](generator/model-generation).
+Modelina is specifically designed for model generation and provides utilities for working with the AsyncAPI document.
+However, if your requirements involve generating comprehensive documentation, code, and anything beyond models, it is advisable to use the AsyncAPI Generator.
+Choose the tool that best fits your specific use case: Modelina for model generation, and the AsyncAPI Generator for more extensive code and documentation generation.